-Nick De Pirro is an artist based in the New York City metropolitan area.
+Nick De Pirro is an artist based in the New York City metropolitan area with a large studio in Hoboken, NJ.
 Born in East Chicago Indiana, he has a BFA in fine arts from Indiana University in Bloomington, Indiana.
 He received his MFA in art from The Ohio State University.
 His work normally includes sculpture, video, microprocessor control, or other technologies implemented through a mixed media installation approach.
 The work often also creates clashes between different artistic practices or even different bodies of work set against each other in a space.
-De Pirro has been a faculty member of the Fine Arts Department at the Columbus College of Art and Design, and is currently working in Hoboken, NJ.
-He has shown in Illinois, Indiana, New York, Pennsylvania, and Ohio, and recently completed a large public sculpture for the Columbus Metropolitan Library branch in New Albany, OH.
-In the fall of 2005, De Pirro and his collaborator, Ian Williams, installed the exhibition Circumambulator, a large-scale installation and performance work at the Aronoff Center for the Arts’ Weston Art Gallery in Cincinnati.
-Upcoming exhibitions include a solo installation at the SAC Gallery on the SUNY Stony Brook campus.
+In 2007, Nick De Pirro established Project Studios in the R. Neumann and Co. leather factory in Hoboken, NJ which has expanded to house 30,000 sq. ft. of studio space for artists, musicians, and other creative practitioners.
+In 2013, De Pirro launched PROTO Gallery in Hoboken, a contemporary gallery presenting new contemporary work by emerging and established artists in a 2500 sq. ft. exhibition space and dedicated video projection room.

 My artistic practice is pronouncing limitations and then breaching them.
-I seek to integrate myself in systems and organizing principles.
-I am interested in the pursuit of unlimited options.
-The nature of the work, and the material in which it is executed, is dependent only on the circumstances of conceptual need.
+I seek to integrate myself in systems and organizing principles and the pursuit of unlimited options.
+The nature of the work, and the material in which it is executed, is dependent only on the circumstances of conceptual need, however expression of the materials used is often the highest priority.
 The work is never bound to any single methodology or technique, only to the representation of underlying ideas.
-My work exists in real space, and is focused on emphasizing gesture, form, and material.
 My approach is one of self-awareness and cultural responsiveness.

 I produce sculpture as a means to achieve a physical manifestation of my conceptual intentions in hopes that material objects will convey the significance of the mental constructs responsible for their forms.
 I often begin by fabricating an object or group of objects using an appropriate material and process, with the intention of later installing these pieces with other objects or sculptures that modify their meanings in some way.
 I am interested in situational ironies that can occur in these installations, and see them as more important than the individual objects that are used to stage them.
 These sculptures are used to produce a theatrical situation which calls attention to the conditions that make sculpture operate.
 Sculpture as a system is the subject.